EnzoBnl/enzobnl/bd.md

      - each partition is intended to be fetched by a single and different reducer node.
   4. *Sort*: Sort records on *key* within each partitions.
   5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
-     - On each sorted partition, takes mapper output records Combiner output's type is the same as Mapper one.
-Combiner reduces the size of partitions and save network bandwidth.
+     - Within each sorted partition, for each different key, combiner produces a combiner output of the saCombiner reduces the size of partitions and save network bandwidth.
 - Reduce phase on reduce nodes:
   1. *Fetch*: Access (mainly through network connection) to Map phase output written on HDFS.
   2. *Sort-Merge*: Merge sorted files